kamarushem-necitizen/Akan-Name-Generator/README.md

 ## BBD (Behavior-Driven Development)
 - User enters a valid birth date and gender - The application displays the correct Akan name.

-- User leaves the birth date empty - User leaves the birth date empty
+- User leaves the birth date empty -   The application displays an error message.

 - User does not select a gender - The application displays an error message